hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **CountDownLatch**

 An elegant way to wait until all threads have completed their work, without the need to call `Thread.join()` and having a reference to all threads that were created..

+They can be excellent for integration tests that use multithreading, as a way to coordinate when it is time to run your assertions.

 ---